nora-codes/CS50-PSET10/README.md

 **'Users Table'**
 A table is created for the user to store the session information:
-- id: A number between 1 and 20.
+- ID: A number between 1 and 20.
 The program will take the next available number.
 - session: A session name that is created and stored as a session variable
 - time: A timestamp from when the session was initiated.
 This is used to reallocate the oldest row in the table to the current user if there are no empty rows to use.

 **Encryption Table**
 A table is created to store the user's encryption data from the current session:
-- id: Uses a sequence that is created and stored as a session variable.
+- ID: Uses a sequence that is created and stored as a session variable.
 The sequence starts at 1 and moves up in increments of 1.
 If a row is deleted in the table by the user, this sequence will be missing a number.
-In this case, the sequence and all the id numbers can be reset.
+In this case, the sequence and all the ID numbers can be reset.
 - method: This is the method of encryption chosen by the user.
 The options are 'add
 - characters', 'replace characters' and 'capitalise characters'.